Tour of Idaho

 to Hwy 12.

-Highway 12 turn left and head back east up trail 2240, Fish Creek,
+Highway 12 the Tour turns left and heads east up trail 2240,

 several miles to Trail 225, Ant Hill.
 Climb steeply for a few miles to

 FS485 and follow this east to the Lolo Motorway, FS500.

 |Turn right (east) on NFD 500 and

 proceed a few miles to a brief out and back to the Castle Creek